Brief Breakdown of Paradiso 1:

 One of the difficulties of reading the Commedia is that as we go forward the textuality becomes more seamless, less divisible into nice narrative blocks.
 If you look at the Appendix on canto beginnings and endings in The Undivine Comedy, you will get an idea of how much harder it is to mark formal transitions in the second and especially the third cantica.
 In general, “plot” gets harder and harder to pinpoint.
 At the same time, we should make an effort to look for moments of “plot” in order to orient ourselves in what Dante himself will call, in the next canto, the “pelago” (ocean) of his text.

-I offer a brief breakdown of Paradiso 1 into narrative units in order to aid navigation through the seamless pelago of text.
+I offer a brief breakdown of Paradiso 1 into narrative units in order to aid navigation through the seamless pelago of text — the watery deep of poetry.

 The first terzina of the Paradiso foregrounds “the paradox of più e meno”, as in the title of Chapter 8 of The Undivine Comedy: “Problems in Paradise: The Mimesis of Time and the Paradox of più e meno”.
 The paradox that Dante tackles is how “more” (“più”) and “less” (“meno”) — in other words, the reality of multiplicity, difference, the Many — can coexist with the One.
 I use “difference” as Dante uses it (“In astratto significa il ‘differire’ tra due o più elementi” [Fernando Salsano, Enciclopedia Dantesca, s.v. “differenza”]), and much as St. Thomas uses distinctio: “any type of non-identity between objects and things.
 Often called diversity or difference” (T. Gilby, Glossary, Summa Theologia, Blackfriars edition, 1967, vol. 8, p.
 164).
 In other words, as is apparent from the discussion of time and difference in Chapter 8 of The Undivine Comedy, my usage is essentially Aristotelian.

 In the opening three lines of the last cantica Dante offers two contrasting metaphysical realities.
 Verses 1 and 2 highlight the all-encompassing and borderless unity of the One who moves all and whose light penetrates the “universo” (a word whose etymology stresses oneness)[1].
-His glory penetrates the universe, and it shines “in one part more and in another less” (3):
+His glory penetrates the universe, in other words it penetrates everywhere, and yet it shines “in one part more and in another less” (3):

 La gloria di colui che tutto move per l’universo penetra, e risplende in una parte più e meno altrove.
 (Par.
 1.1-3)